 - 2 weeks 80-hour yoga teacher training certified with Yoga Alliance with teaching material

-- Certificate (training hours with the Yoga Alliance)
+- Certificate (training lessons with the Yoga Alliance)

 Visa International flight unmentioned meals

-This intensive yoga training requires a lot of discipline and commitment.
-In order to obtain the certificate, no hours of absence may be recorded and the theoretical and practical examination must be passed.
+Intensive yoga training requires a lot of discipline and commitment.
+In order to obtain the certificate, no hours of absence may be recorded and a theory and practice examination must be passed.

-YACEP (Yoga Alliance Continuing Education Provider), instructor and yoga teacher
+YACEP (Yoga Alliance Continuing Education Provider), instructor and yoga instructor: Sarah and Noor

-Sarah will coordinate all your classes, the theoretical and the practical lessons.
+Sarah will coordinate all of your teaching, theoretical and practical lessons.
 Since she is a passionate Bhakti Yogi and Kirtan singer, she loves Nada Yoga and has completed several trainings throughout India.

 She will teach many of the sessions with her co-teachers and guest teachers.